The Great Chinese Fireball of December 22, 2020

 \section{Abstract}

 { On December 22, 2020 at about 23h 23m 33s UTC a very bright fireball was seen in the sky of south-eastern China.
 The fireball lasted for several seconds and ended with an atmospheric explosion that was detected by US surveillance satellites.
 According to CNEOS's data, the fireball moved with a mean speed of 13.6 km/s and exploded at an altitude of about 35.5 km (Lat. $31.9^{\circ}$ N; Long. $96.2^{\circ} $ E).
-In this paper, using satellites data only, we estimate the atmospheric trajectory, the heliocentric orbit and the strewn fields for different mass/section ratio of the fragments.
-The trajectory was about from north to south and with low inclination with respect to the local surface.
+In this paper we estimate the atmospheric trajectory, the heliocentric orbit and the strewn fields for different mass/section ratio of the fragments.
+The trajectory was about from north to south and with low inclination ($5^{\circ} \pm 2^{\circ}$) with respect to the local surface.
 The explosion height appear consistent with a fragmented rocky body and the heliocentric orbit supports an asteroidal origin.
-The strewn field extend between two points with coordinates ($+31.3^\circ$ N; $96.3^\circ$ E) and ($+30.3^\circ$ N; $96.5^\circ$ E), for a total area of about 4000 $\textrm{km}^2$.
-However, given the unknown uncertainty of the satellites data, these results should be taken with caution. \PACS{ {PACS-key}{discribing text of that key} \and {PACS-key}{discribing text of that key} } } \authorrunning{Carbognani} \titlerunning{Great Chinese Fireball}
+The probable strewn field extend between two points with coordinates ($+31.3^\circ$ N; $96.3^\circ$ E) and ($+30.3^\circ$ N; $96.5^\circ$ E), for a total area of about 4000 $\textrm{km}^2$.
+This large extension is a direct consequence of the low inclination of the trajectory.
+Given the unknown uncertainty of the CNEOS's data, these results should be taken with caution. \PACS{ {PACS-key}{discribing text of that key} \and {PACS-key}{discribing text of that key} } } \authorrunning{Carbognani} \titlerunning{Great Chinese Fireball}